Yourmother13/minesraft2-blooket-cheats/README.md

 <details><summary><h3><script> is not working?</h3></summary>

-Make sure you're running it properly, if it still doesn't work and other cheats do then isk what it is.
+Make sure you're running it properly, if it still doesn't work and other cheats do then idk what it is.
 </details>

 <details><summary><h2>List of Cheats</h2></summary>